namnmt/MilkSt/README.md

 Admin or Staff can update existing products.
 Admin or Staff can delete products.
 Admin or Staff can view a list of products.
-Epic: Order Management
+**Epic: Order Management**
 User Story 7: Place an Order
 As a Member, I want to place an order by adding products to my cart and proceeding to payment, so that I can purchase products.
 Acceptance Criteria:
 oMember can add products to their cart.
 oMember can proceed to checkout and make a payment.
 User Story 8: View Order Details
-As a Member, I want to view the details of my orders, so that I can track my purchases.
+As a Member, I want to view the details of my orders, so that I can track my purchases.
-Acceptance Criteria:
+Acceptance Criteria:
-oMember can view details of individual orders.
+Member can view details of individual orders.
-oMember can view their order history.
+Member can view their order history.
 User Story 9: Manage Orders
-As an Admin or Staff, I want to confirm orders and update order status, so that order processing is efficient.
+As an Admin or Staff, I want to confirm orders and update order status, so that order processing is efficient.
-Acceptance Criteria:
+Acceptance Criteria:
-oAdmin or Staff can confirm new orders.
+Admin or Staff can confirm new orders.
-oAdmin or Staff can update the status of existing orders.
+Admin or Staff can update the status of existing orders.
-oAdmin or Staff can view a list of orders.
+Admin or Staff can view a list of orders.
-Epic: Voucher Management
+**Epic: Voucher Management**
 User Story 10: Manage Vouchers
-As an Admin or Staff, I want to add, update, or delete voucher codes, so that customers can use them for discounts.
+As an Admin or Staff, I want to add, update, or delete voucher codes, so that customers can use them for discounts.
-Acceptance Criteria:
+Acceptance Criteria:
-oAdmin or Staff can add new vouchers.
+Admin or Staff can add new vouchers.
-oAdmin or Staff can update existing vouchers.
+Admin or Staff can update existing vouchers.
-oAdmin or Staff can delete vouchers.
+Admin or Staff can delete vouchers.
-oAdmin or Staff can view a list of vouchers.
+Admin or Staff can view a list of vouchers.
 User Story 11: Use Vouchers
-As a Member, I want to use vouchers during purchase, so that I can get discounts on products.
+As a Member, I want to use vouchers during purchase, so that I can get discounts on products.
-Acceptance Criteria:
+Acceptance Criteria:
-oMember can apply vouchers at checkout.
+Member can apply vouchers at checkout.
-oSystem validates and applies the voucher to the purchase.
+System validates and applies the voucher to the purchase.
 Epic: Review and Feedback
 User Story 12: Provide Product Feedback
-As a Member, I want to review and provide feedback on products I have purchased, so that I can share my experience with others.
+As a Member, I want to review and provide feedback on products I have purchased, so that I can share my experience with others.
-Acceptance Criteria:
+Acceptance Criteria:
-oMember can submit reviews and feedback for products.
+Member can submit reviews and feedback for products.
-oMember can view reviews from other users.
+Member can view reviews from other users.
-Epic: Sales Statistics
+**Epic: Sales Statistics**
 User Story 13: View Sales Statistics
-As an Admin, I want to view sales statistics, so that I can analyze the performance of the store.
+As an Admin, I want to view sales statistics, so that I can analyze the performance of the store.
-Acceptance Criteria:
+Acceptance Criteria:
-oAdmin can view reports and statistics on sales data.
+Admin can view reports and statistics on sales data.
 These epics and user stories will help organize and prioritize the development tasks for the Hana Milk Store project, ensuring a structured approach to meeting user needs and system requirements.
 ### Applied Technologies:
 1. **User Interface**: